Updated: October 26, 2016

 When you visit our website, you should be aware that files called “cookies” may be created on your machine.
 These cookies are used to “remember” what a user has done on previous pages / interactions with our websites.
 These cookies in combination with Google Analytics are used in many ways including, performance improvement, maintaining user preferences and providing metrics that are used to understand trends in the use of our website.
 Cookies stay resident on your machine until they are removed.

 You have the ability to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can modify your browser setting to decline cookies if you prefer.
-Information on how to delete cookies from your computer can be found at the following website: http://www.aboutcookies.org.
+Information on how to delete cookies from your computer can be found at www.aboutcookies.org(opens in new tab).
 If you choose to decline cookies, you may not be able to use some services on our websites.
-If you choose to delete cookies from your browser, any settings and preferences controlled by those cookies will be deleted and may need to be recreated when you next access the website.
-CDFW prohibits any third party web beacons on its websites that collect or access your personal information.
+If you choose to delete cookies from your browser, any settings and preferences controlled by those cookies will be deleted and may need to be recreated when you next access the Website.
+Fish and Wildlife prohibits any third party web beacons on its websites that collect or access your personal information.

 When you visit our websites transaction log information is collected, which includes: your domain name or Internet Protocol address, browser type, requests submitted, date and time the website was accessed, and statistical information about which web pages you visited.
 This information is defined as electronically collected personal information, as defined in Government Code 11015.5.
 Under Government Code 11015.5, if you choose, you may have any personal information collected about you discarded without reuse or distribution, provided we are contacted in a timely fashion.
 In order to request that we discard your transaction log information, please see the contact information listed at the bottom of this document.